doctrine/dbal/docs/en/reference/types.rst

     Type::addType('money', 'My\Project\Types\MoneyType');
     $conn->getDatabasePlatform()->registerDoctrineTypeMapping('MyMoney', 'money');

-This would allow to use a money type in the ORM for example and have Doctrine automatically convert it back and forth to the database.
+This would allow using a money type in the ORM for example and have Doctrine automatically convert it back and forth to the database.